mttcrn/polimi-CSE-notes/Machine Learning.md

 > - Infinite VC dimension -> not PAC learnable.
 > This is why VC dimension is often called the combinatorial measure of learnability.
 # Kernel Methods
-Kernel methods are memory-based (e.g. K-NN): they need to keep the training data since it is used during the prediction phase.
+Kernel methods are **memory-based** (e.g. K-NN): they need to keep the training data since it is used during the prediction phase.
-They are fast to train, but slow to predict: the bottleneck is the number of samples, so we can increase the number of features without "paying" computationally.
+They are **fast to train**, but **slow to predict**: the **bottleneck is the number of samples**, so we can increase the number of features without "paying" computationally.
 They require a metric to be defined.

 In the case the model we are considering is not performing well, even by tuning properly the parameters (e.g. cross-validation), we have two opposite options: simplify the model or increase its complexity.
 In the second case, one might see the problem in a more complex space: the kernel space.